digao-dalpiaz/DzMiniTable/README.md

 `Count: Integer` = Returns the record count of the table (read-only property)

 `F[FieldName: String]: Variant` = Read/write a field value at current selected record.
+The FieldName is case-insensitive.

 ## Procedures/Functions